Did you know?

 Education – Portugal expand

-The Portuguese can expect to go through 18.0 years of education between the ages of 5 and 39, more than the OECD average of 16.5 years.
-This high level of education expectancy could influence Portugal’s future performance in the educational attainment of its 25-34 year-old population.
+The Portuguese can expect to go through 17.8 years of education between the ages of 5 and 39, close to the OECD average of 17.7 years.
+This level of education expectancy could influence Portugal’s future performance in the educational attainment of its 25-34 year-old population.

-The average student in Portugal scored 490 in reading literacy, maths and sciences, lower than the OECD average of 497.
-On average, girls outperformed boys by 10 points, slightly more than the average OECD gap of 9 points.
+The average student in Portugal scored 488 in reading literacy, maths and sciences, lower than the OECD average of 497.
+On average, girls outperformed boys by 10 points, higher than the average OECD gap of 8 points.

 The best-performing school systems manage to provide high-quality education to all students.
-In Portugal, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background is 105 points, higher than the OECD average of 99 points.
-This suggests the school system in Portugal tends to provide higher quality education for the better off.
+In Portugal, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background is 113 points, higher than the OECD average of 96 points.
+This suggests the school system in Portugal does not provide equal access to high-quality education.

 Better Policies for Better Lives